-If we are unable to adequately protect or enforce our intellectual property rights or secure rights to third-party patents, we may lose valuable assets, experience reduced market share or incur costly litigation to protect our rights or our third-party collaborators may choose to terminate their agreements with us
+patents, we may lose valuable assets, experience reduced market share or incur costly litigation to protect our rights or our third-party collaborators may choose to terminate their agreements with us

 Our success will depend in part on our ability to obtain patents, maintain trade secret protection and operate without infringing the proprietary rights of others.
-As of April 30, 2007, we held 28 issued U.S. patents and 73 issued foreign patents (which include granted European patent rights that have been validated in various EU member states).
-In addition, we have 43 pending U.S. patent applications and have filed 55 patent applications under the Patent Cooperation Treaty, from which 114 national phase applications are currently pending in Europe, Australia, Japan, Canada, Mexico, New Zealand, Brazil, Israel, India, Hong Kong and China.
+As of April 30, 2008, we held 50 issued U.S. patents and 283 issued foreign patents (which include granted European patent rights that have been validated in various EU member states).
+In addition, we have 93 pending U.S. patent applications and have filed 99 patent applications under the Patent Cooperation Treaty, from which 540 national phase applications are currently pending in Europe, Australia, Japan, Canada and other countries.
 Our patents expire at various dates starting in the year 2012.